aphilou/my-ng-project/README.md

 $ ng g c footer
 $ ng g c password-input
 ```

+## Add the use of Angular Materials

+Run `ng add @angular/material` will update your Angular project with the correct dependencies, perform configuration changes and execute initialization code.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.